Hamza-333/Wall-Following-Robot-RL/README.md

 # Reinforcement Learning for Robot Path-Following

 ## Dependencies
-Along with python version `>= 3`, to ensure the code runs similar to ours, the requirements in requirements.txt must be installed.
+Along with Python version `>= 3`, to ensure the code runs similarly to ours, the requirements in requirements.txt must be installed.

 To install the requirements run: